From the classic Ealing Comedies, Basil Radford & Naunton Wayne stylish pop art print.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.

-An official collaboration with Studiocanal, this print is part of the Ealing Comedies collection of stylish pop art prints inspired by the classic British comedy films made at Ealing Studios, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).
+An official collaboration with Studiocanal, this print is part of the Welsh collection and the Ealing Comedies collection of stylish pop art prints inspired by the classic British comedy films made at Ealing Studios, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).

 “Dead of Night” Copyright © STUDIOCANAL Films Ltd. (1945).
 All rights reserved.